The Man Behind the Collection

 “Every piece I offer has been part of my life.
 I only sell things I would be happy to own myself.”

-Stuart’s approach to condition is uncompromising.
+Jeremy’s approach to condition is uncompromising.
 He does not offer pieces that have been significantly restored, re-polished to remove character, or otherwise improved beyond what the passage of time has honestly wrought.
-What you see — and what you read in each description — is a straightforward, accurate account of the piece as it is.

 A Life in Antiques